DataDog/datadog-cloudfoundry-buildpack/README.md

 ## Building
 To build this buildpack, simply edit the relevant files and run the `./build` script.
 If you want to upload it, run `./upload`.

+## Docker

+If you're running docker on Cloud Foundry, you can look at [the docker directory](docker/) to see how to adapt this buildpack to use in a dockerfile